Kaza Kajami-Keane

-Kaza Kajami-Keane (born January 27, 1994) is a Canadian - Jamaican professional basketball player for Le Mans Sarthe of the LNB Pro A. He played college basketball for the Illinois State Redbirds, the Cleveland State Vikings and the Carleton Ravens.
+Kaza Kajami-Keane (born January 27, 1994) is a Canadian-Jamaican professional basketball player for Niners Chemnitz of the German Basketball Bundesliga (BBL) and the EuroCup.
+He played college basketball for the Illinois State Redbirds, the Cleveland State Vikings and the Carleton Ravens.
 He has also competed for the Canadian national basketball team.

+He started his professional career in 2017, playing in the NBA G League and later for teams in the Netherlands, Germany and France.
+Kajami-Keane led Niners Chemnitz to the FIBA Europe Cup title in 2024, earning Finals MVP honours in the process.

 Professional career

 Raptors 905

 Kajami-Keane made his professional debut with Raptors 905 in the NBA G League.
 In the 2017–18 season, he averaged 6.3 points and 4.2 assists in 18.5 minutes per game.

 Landstede Zwolle

 In August 2018, Kajami-Keane signed with Landstede Basketbal of the Dutch Basketball League (DBL).

 On 1 June 2019, Kajami-Keane won the DBL championship with Landstede, the first in club history.
 Kajami-Keane was named the DBL Play-offs MVP, after averaging 18.3 points and 5.3 assists in 12 playoff games.

 Mitteldeutscher BC

 On July 31, 2019, Kajami-Keane signed with Mitteldeutscher BC, for sponsorship reasons for the 2019–20 season.
 With MBC, he would play in the German Basketball Bundesliga (BBL).
 He averaged 15.2 points, 5.3 assists and 2.7 rebounds per game.